Eurofighter Typhoon procurement: Turkey (20)

+The first pitch of the aircraft to Turkey was in 2006 when Italy offered a fleet of jets and a local production deal.
+Ankara instead went ahead to join F-35 development program.

-Turkey expected the United States to approve a proposed sale of new F-16 jets and modernisation kits in return for Ankara finally green-lighting Sweden's admission into NATO.
-Amid US hesitance on delivering the latest block F-16s, Turkey has also expressed interest over Typhoon and started negotiations with the UK.
+In 2022, Turkey expected the United States to approve a proposed sale of new F-16V jets and modernisation kits in return for Ankara finally green-lighting Sweden's admission into NATO.
 Defense Minister Yaşar Güler underscored Turkey's continued interest in acquiring Typhoons, saying that they remain a compelling alternative, despite recent disagreements with Germany over the potential purchase.
 "If we can realize the issues we talked about with our friends, maybe we won't need it, but we do now.
 The Eurofighter is a very good alternative, and we want to buy it," Güler said in a televised interview with private broadcaster NTV on 11 December 2023.
 It was revealed in November 2023 that Turkey was in talks with the United Kingdom and Spain over procuring 40 Typhoons.
 Any sale would require Germany's approval, which is not forthcoming.
 President Erdoğan has been in Germany since the negotiations were revealed, but is reported not to have raised the issue with German Chancellor Olaf Scholz.

-In November 2024, Turkish Defence Minister Yaşar Güler said, "We will buy 40 Eurofighter Typhoon fighter jets", crediting Italy, Spain, and the UK for their support in persuading Germany, which had resisted the sale for years.
+In November 2024, Turkish Defence Minister Yaşar Güler said, "We will buy 40 Eurofighter Typhoon Tranch 5 ECRS Mk2 fighter jets", crediting Italy, Spain, and the UK for their support in persuading Germany, which had resisted the sale for years.
 In March 2025, the UK formally submitted a proposal from BAE Systems to Turkey for the purchase of 40 jets.
 In April 2025, German news sources claimed that the German government was blocking the export of the Typhoon to Turkey, expressing concerns over recent political developments, especially the arrest of opposition Istanbul Mayor Ekrem İmamoğlu.
 However, the Ministry of National Defense and the German government denied the allegations.
 It was said that the sale of the Eurofighter Typhoons was a decision left to the new German government, which viewed the sale of weapons positively.
 Germany cleared the sale of Typhoons to Turkey on 23 July 2025, with Turkey and UK signed a memorandum of understanding for the aircraft acquisition on the same day.

 In October 2025, Erdoğan travelled to Doha to discuss the purchase of 24 second hand Typhoons.
 On 27 October, Starmer travelled to Ankara to meet with Turkish President Erdoğan, where the two signed an agreement in which the UK would sell 20 Typhoons and associated equipment to Turkey in a deal worth up to £8 billion, which is later revised to £5.4 billion.
 The agreement marked Britain’s biggest fighter-jet deal for almost two decades, and Turkey’s first purchase of combat aircraft from a country other than the US.
 Defense Minister Yaşar Güler announced that 12 second-hand Typhoons are to be purchased from Qatar and Oman, bringing the total number of Typhoons to 44.